SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ## Quick Start

-1. Install the extension from [release](https://github.com/SpontanCombust/witcherscript-ide/releases) <!--TODO or install from marketplace when that is available-->
+1. Install the extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=SpontanCombust.witcherscript-ide) or grab a .vsix file for your OS from the [releases](https://github.com/SpontanCombust/witcherscript-ide/releases) page.
 2. Configure paths to existing vanilla and mod scripts by going to settings (File > Preferences > Settings).
 Start typeing "witcherscript" and look for "Game Directory" and "Content Repositories" settings.
 3. Open the command prompt using Ctrl + Shift + P and start typeing "witcherscript".
 Choose a command to create or initialize a WitcherScript project.